Login

 Ian Carr and Laura Wilkie

-The extraordinary guitar of Ian melded with Laura Jane's genre crossing fiddle sound promises a unique musical evening
+Ian’s extraordinary guitar and Laura Jane’s genre crossing fiddle playing promise a unique musical evening.

 -----